tavolivos/Molecular-dynamics-Interaction-plot/README.md

 Bonus:
 * A tcl command line (get_pdb_frames.tcl) to get frames from MD trajectories using the tk console in VMD.
-* It only runs in tk console with command line.

 Important:
 The code is freely distributed without any warranty.